![]() |

 The dataset can be selected as follows (using the Coulomb Excitation dataset ids):

 The TkN data manager is key part of the TkN library.
-It reads the TkN sqlite3 database, build the C++ structures in memory and make the links between these structures and any object created by the user.
-This way, the level scheme of a nucleus is only built once, even if the user create the corresponding nucleus millions times.
+It reads the TkN sqlite3 database, builds the C++ structures in memory and makes the links between these structures and any object created by the user.
+This way, the level scheme of a nucleus is only built once, even if the user creates the corresponding nucleus millions of times.

 As seen previously with the levels and decays, we can also use a lambda expression to filter the list of nuclei, e.g. the carbon isotopes: